 Then, you can get creative with your toppings.
 I love chopped raw broccoli and whatever fresh greens I have on hand.
 You want greens that provide a nice crunchy bite.
 Arugula, chard, or kale are awesome choices.
 These greens pair perfectly with the delicious pesto drizzle.
 If you do use broccoli, make sure it is chopped into little pieces.
 This makes it much easier to digest.

 Before serving, do not forget to decorate your pizza with basil.
 It’s an essential part of the pizza, in my opinion!
-I also add freshly shaved parmesan as well.
-If you want to keep this pizza vegan, the parmesan can easily be omitted.
+I also add freshly shaved parmesan as well – it’s one of my favorite cheeses!
 You can always substitute it with a nice sprinkle of nutritional yeast or even a generous drizzle of olive oil.

 No matter what you choose for your pizza, don’t forget to share it with everyone.
 They will be surprised by how flavorful and guilt-free pizza can be!
 Or, you can make it just for yourself – I wouldn’t blame you.
 Whatever you choose, I’d love to hear how your cauliflower pizza turned out!